ctrlfaith/ctrlfaith/README.md

 <div align="center">

 # 👋 Hi there, I'm Phuriphatthanachai Rattanatham
-🎓 4th-year IT Student at ---
-💻 Passionate about **Web Development**, **API Development**, and **Software Testing**
+🎓 4th-year IT Student at Rambhai Barni Rajabhat University 💻 Passionate about **Web Development**, **API Development**, and **Software Testing**
 🚀 Exploring both **Dev** and **QA** paths to become a well-rounded software engineer